 - Don’t buy a car with a salvage title.

-As mentioned earlier we are here to help if you are in need of financial assistance, check out our website.
+As mentioned earlier we are here to help if you need financial assistance, check out our website.

 If they do, this could be a sign of odometer fraud.
-That is, the seller may have illegally manipulated the odometer to show a lower mileage than the car actually has
+That is, the seller may have illegally manipulated the odometer to show a lower mileage than the car has.